Stanford University

 Face Mask Guidance

-• Fits snugly against the sides of your face and does not have gaps around the nose and chin.
+• Fit snugly against the sides of your face and do not have gaps around the nose and chin.

 • Be equipped with a nose wire to minimize gaps around the nose bridge.